abodeza/abodeza.github.io/_projects/gharsa.md

 ```

 ## 2. Color Masking
 Here is a pipeline I created to highlight the possibly diseased areas in the leaf.
-You can learn how to make one from my blog section found on my [portfolio](https://abodeza.github.io/).
+You can learn how to make one from my blog section found on my [medium article](https://medium.com/@abodeza/masking-diseases-on-plant-leaves-6b43b7d8212f).

 ```python